 • Originating—Identifies the trunk for inbound calls from an on-prem deployment integrated with Webex Calling (dial plan, unknown extension, or unknown number when org has “Call Routing between Webex Calling and premises” set to “Legacy behavior”).

-• Terminating—Identifies the trunk for inbound calls from Premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan, unknown extension, or unknown number when org has “Call Routing between Webex Calling and premises” set to “Legacy behavior”).
+• Terminating—Identifies the trunk for inbound calls from premises-based PSTN or an on-prem deployment integrated with Webex Calling (dial plan, unknown extension, or unknown number when org has “Call Routing between Webex Calling and premises” set to “Legacy behavior”).

 Outbound trunk